Identification | Biology | Damage ID | Management | Handling

 Successful control of geese has been reported with high-voltage electric fences.
 Two strands of at least 17-gauge wire are needed, 8 inches and 16 inches off the ground respectively, or 3 strands at 5, 10, and 15 inches off the ground.

 Frightening devices may be used for short-term control of nuisance behaviors, before geese become habituated to a location.
 Do not use frightening devices when geese are nesting or flightless.
+After nests are constructed, hazing is no longer a viable option for family groups until the molt has ended.
+It can be effective to haze adult geese with no young prior to the molt to encourage migration.
 Human-operated frightening devices tend to be more effective than stationary ones.
 Consider the timing of frightening activities, as geese may flee into traffic or aircraft.

 Visual devices may be used to create an image that geese avoid, especially if they are not already established on a site.
 Quietness is a key advantage of visual frightening devices and makes them a suitable tool for use in populated areas.
 Visual frightening devices are not likely to be effective on suburban lawns where there are trees or other objects overhead, or in areas where geese have been established for years.
 Effigies of humans (e.g., scarecrow) or predators attempt to depict visual threats to geese.
 Effigies with moving or flapping parts are more effective than non-moving ones.
 Reposition effigies every several days.